 - Teachers employed by the Alberta Teachers’ Retirement Fund (ATRF) board

 - Elders, Knowledge Keepers and Cultural Advisors and noncertificated educators employed by First Nations school authorities

-- Nonteacher professionals employed by school boards (such as social workers, psychologists, therapists or clinicians)
+- Nonteacher professionals employed by school boards (ie, social workers, psychologists, therapists or clinicians)

-- Other people designated by Provincial Executive Council (subject to ratification by the Annual Representative Assembly)
+- Other people the Provincial Executive Council may designate (subject to ratification by the Annual Representative Assembly)

 $202.05 per year (effective September 1, 2022)